Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Asymptotic theory of cgSSL

 \section{Asymptotic theory of cgSSL}

-If the Gaussian chain graph model in Equation~\eqref{eq:cg_model} is well-specified -- that is, if our data $(\bx_{i}, \by_{i})$ are truly generated according to the model -- will the posterior distribution of $\Psi$ and $\Omega$ collapse to a point-mass at the true data generating parameters as $n\to\infty$?
-Such a collapse would, among other things, imply the MAP estimate returned by the cgSSL procedure described in Section~\ref{sec:proposed_method} is consistent, providing an asymptotic justification for its use.
-In this section, we answer the question affirmatively: under some mild assumptions and with some slight modifications, the cgSSL posterior \textit{concentrates} around the truth.
+If the Gaussian chain graph model in Equation~\eqref{eq:cg_model} is well-specified --- that is, if our data are truly generated according to the model --- will the posterior distribution of $\Psi$ and $\Omega$ collapse to a point-mass at the true data generating parameters as $n\to\infty$?
+In this section, we answer the question affirmatively: under some mild assumptions and with some slight modifications, the cgSSL posterior concentrates around the truth.
 We further establish the rate of concentration, which quantifies the speed at which the posterior distribution shrinks to the true data generating parameters.
 We begin by briefly reviewing our general proof strategy before precisely stating our assumptions and results.
-Proofs of our main results are available in Section~\ref{appendix:posterior_contraction} of the Supplementary Materials.
+Proofs of our main results are available in Section S5 of the Supplementary Materials .